 - Try to keep communication open between the two of you.
 Sometimes people need time to realise how big the impact that Chemsex is having on their lives, or maybe one day they might want one thing, and the following day something completely different.
 This is called ambivalence, and it can be part of the process.

 - Unfortunately in these scenarios your situation can be very painful and frustrating.
 It’s really difficult to see a loved one making decisions that are affecting their life very deeply without having any power to change this reality.
-You can find lots of tips in this website to keep them safer if their intention is to carry on with this lifestyle.
-This is called HARM REDUCTION (click HERE if you want to know more), and it’s a very important kind of information available in order to minimise risks when someone is determined to continue.
+You can find lots of tips on this website to keep them safer if their intention is to carry on with this lifestyle.
+This is called HARM REDUCTION and it’s a very important kind of information available in order to minimise risks when someone is determined to continue.
 It can be helpful to tell them that you have no choice apart from respecting their decision, but you are concerned, and tell him about this information.

 - Set your boundaries, and look after yourself.
 You are not responsible for their decisions, but you are responsible for your wellbeing.